If a prospect presents positive responses to at least three of the criterias, then the sales team can consider the prospect qualified.

-Yes, you do know that your prospect has the budget, that he can decide for himself whether or not to choose you and finally that his need is very real… But he can’t make a decision for eighteen months!
+Yes, you do know that your prospect has the budget, that he/she can make a decision whether or not to choose you and finally that the need is very real.
+But she cannot make a decision for eighteen months.

 Of course you would not have the same strategy for a deal that can close next week compared to next year, that is why getting timeline information is so important to determine whether the prospect is cold, warm or hot.

 Focus on hot leads that express a need for urgency.
 They should be your top priority!

 The more you take a hot lead in hand, the more time it would take you to close the sale with the right sales approach such as: holding a meeting within the time limit and guiding the client in the decision.

 Here are some questions that can guide this process: